 I’m licensed as a clinical social worker in Virginia and have been working as a psychotherapist and life coach since 2005.
 I am fascinated by the science of change and human potential.
 What can we do in order to become the best possible versions of ourselves?
 I also have spent a great deal of time assisting people in their recovery from depression, anxiety and trauma.
-In addition, I have been privileged to serve the transgender community of southwest Virginia as the area’s only dedicated gender therapist for over ten years.
+In addition, I have been privileged to serve the transgender community of southwest Virginia as the area’s only dedicated gender therapist for almost fifteen years.

 I love designing and facilitating groups and workshops